Violet-sword/Internal-Rag-Cookbot/README.md

 ## Features

-- Fully local RAG setup
+- Fully local RAG setup (no need for cloud api)
 - Uses Ollama-compatible models for both embedding and generation
 - Built with Python, using LangChain and FAISS library
 - Interactive terminal interface